-“I think 2026 is going to be a busy year and probably busier than 2025 for private company M&A and private equity investment,” says Petrie.
+“I think 2026 is going to be a busier year and probably better than 2025 for public company deals, M&A and private equity investment,” says Petrie.

-“There was a certain amount of public company activity last Autumn and we’re seeing continuing investment from private equity houses seeking to deploy the large supply of capital they’ve been sitting on, in some cases for years.
-The macroeconomic backdrop could certainly be better, but things look encouraging.”
+“There were signs of an uptick in public company activity towards the end of 2025, and we’re also seeing continuing investment from private equity houses seeking to deploy the large supply of capital they’ve been sitting on, in some cases for years.
+The macroeconomic backdrop could certainly be better, but things are beginning to look more encouraging.”

-Accountancy and audit firms are seen as low risk and have stable, recurring revenue.
-So, although the PE investment trend is likely to continue through 2026, Petrie warns the “window will close” at some point, with private equity looking for an exit.
+Accountancy and audit firms are seen by investors as low risk compared with other professional services or consulting businesses and typically have stable, recurring revenue.
+So, although the PE investment trend in the sector is likely to continue through 2026, Petrie warns the “window will close” at some point, with the supply of mid-market firms that are haven’t yet done a deal starting to dry up, and some remaining partner groups being steadfastly opposed to external investment and control.

 He says: “We’re at a particular point in the market at the moment and it will be very interesting to see how it evolves over the next 12 to 18 months.”